 (Editor’s Note: His Eminence Raymond Leo Cardinal Burke, Patron of the Sovereign Military Order of Malta, recently paid a visit to the Shrine of Our Lady of Guadalupe in La Crosse, Wis.
 His Eminence graciously allotted time in his demanding schedule to grant The Wanderer an extensive interview and provided many illuminating insights.
 Among the topics he addressed is the troubling situation in which the Church finds herself and how the faithful can best respond.
-Part one of this important interview appeared in last week’s Wanderer.)
+Part one of this important interview appeared in last week’s Wanderer.)continue at The Wanderer

 + + +